What is Empathy?

 So, How Do You Design With More Empathy?

-We find it easier to identify demographics (or personas), and allow them to shape our mood boards and aesthetic themes.
+We find it easier to identify demographics (or personas) and allow them to shape our mood boards and aesthetic themes.
 Utilizing mood boards helps us find inspiration by featuring the tones, values, and textures we hope to capture in every design.
-CMF, or “Color-Material-Finish,”contributes to brand recognition and opens the door for products to reach its full market potential.
+CMF, or “Color-Material-Finish,” contributes to brand recognition and opens the door for products to reach their full market potential.

-In addition, having an internationally diverse team can account for innovative solutions that aren’t as transparent.
+Additionally, having an internationally diverse team can account for innovative solutions that aren’t as transparent.
 For example, regional aesthetics differ from North American design compared to Asian or European design.
-Diversity allows us to have a deeper understanding of cultural backgrounds and experiences, and ultimately, capture a larger percentage of clientele motivations and needs.
+Diversity allows us to have a deeper understanding of cultural backgrounds and experiences, and ultimately, capture a more significant percentage of clientele motivations and needs.
 We strive to create a work environment where we can open the door to a wide range of talent, but most importantly, learn from one another.
-With a culturally diverse team, we are able to culturally empathize to a much more accurate degree.
+With a culturally diverse team, we can culturally empathize to a much more accurate degree.

 First impressions always matter.
-Understanding visual cues plays a vital role in designing with more empathy.
-Depending on facial expressions and cues of sincerity, clients will easily read how much you care about their needs, and automatically have an idea if they want to work with you or not.
+Understanding visual cues play a vital role in designing with more empathy.
+Depending on facial expressions and cues of sincerity, clients will easily read how much you care about their needs and automatically have an idea if they want to work with you or not.
 Have you ever heard of the saying, “When you assume, you make an ‘ass’ out of ‘u’ and ‘me’?
 Be curious, ask questions, and let the client know that you will design with them in mind.
-We’ve found that less assumptions and more observations, and interpretation of those observations through a design-centric lens allows for a more accurate and smoother collaboration process.
+We’ve found that fewer assumptions and more observations and interpretation of those observations through a design-centric lens allow for a more accurate and smoother collaboration process.

 Try More Empathy

 We all want to be understood–it’s a basic human need that allows us to create emotional awareness, connect, and support one another.
-When it comes to our work environment, we try to empathize with our internal teams in order to output the best quality of work.
-To retain the best talent within the Bay Area/Silicon Valley, we have to empathize with Gen Z / Millennial designers in order to shape a working environment conducive to their lifestyles.
-This means less rigid meetings, opportunities to work remotely, and the encouragement of true work/life balance.
-We find that by valuing and empathizing with our team’s lives away from work, it brings out the best talent and results here in the studio.
+When it comes to our work environment, we try to empathize with our internal teams to output the best work quality.
+To retain the best talent within the Bay Area/Silicon Valley, we have to empathize with Gen Z / Millennial designers to shape a working environment conducive to their lifestyles.
+This means less rigid meetings, opportunities to work remotely, and the encouragement of proper work/life balance.
+We find that valuing and empathizing with our team’s lives away from work brings out the best talent and results here in the studio.

 In an industry where empathy is not always valued, we pride ourselves on building a positive community that prioritizes communication and idea exchange.
-When we begin to understand the users’ wants and needs, we try to focus on designing something that fulfills those needs, or even exceeds expectations.
-Not only will true empathy pave the way to authenticity, but it may also be the very thing you need to innovate.
+When we understand the users’ wants and needs, we try to focus on designing something that fulfills those needs or exceeds expectations.
+Not only will genuine empathy pave the way to authenticity, but it may also be the very thing you need to innovate.